 I first joined the world of Competitive Intelligence when working for Digex (now part of Verizon) in 2000.
 Digex was a premier provider of managed hosting services.
-There were about 10 top firms in the country.
+It was one of about 10 top firms in the country.
 We were constantly trying to outperform (e.g., service level agreements, uptime, reliability, and reduce risk) while maintaining a competitive pricing structure.

-I was the Manager of Product Planning.
-SLAs, Pricing, and New Product Launch fell into my area of responsibility.
+I was the Manager of Product Planning, which included SLAs, Pricing, and New Product Launch.
 What my team didn’t have was a competitive intelligence professional.
 We needed someone to help us with data ingest/gathering, data analysis, sales intelligence, and much more.
-I also wanted my competitive intelligence team to be able to support my “storytelling with data” initiatives–telling senior management about our competition and how we compared, helping sales with its win-loss analysis, etc. I had the storytelling skills down–I needed the competitive intelligence data side.
+I also wanted my competitive intelligence team to be able to support my “data storytelling” initiatives — telling senior management about our competition and how we compared, helping sales with its win-loss analysis, etc. I had the storytelling skills down — I needed the competitive intelligence data side.

 Fast forward to today, 2004.
 I reconnected with Cyndi of the Society of Competitive Intelligence Professionals (SCIP), of which she was one of the founders.
 I had hired her team back in 2000 to help us set up a competitive intelligence team.
-While we were talking, she asked if I would be interested in doing a “Storytelling with Data” workshop for the SCIP chapter.
+While we were talking, she asked if I would be interested in doing a “Data Storytelling” workshop for the SCIP chapter.
 I eagerly agreed.